Elbow dysplasia in dogs

 What causes elbow dysplasia in dogs?

-The cause of elbow dysplasia is often genetics the condition is passed down from one or both of the dog’s parents.
-But other things such as diet, amount of exercise, and growth rate can affect how severely the condition develops.
+The cause of elbow dysplasia is often genetics – the condition is passed down from one or both of the dog’s parents.
+Growth rate, nutrition, body weight and type of exercise during puppyhood can influence how severely the condition develops – though they’re not usually the primary cause.

 What Causes What Causes